Shakshi-das/Fraud-detection/README.md

 # Fraud-detection
-Model to detect fraud in credit card transactions
+Model to detect fraud in credit card transactions Using Random Forest Algorithm